-Pest description and damage These mites are small, deep red, small, short-legged mite generally flattened in shape.
-These mites can be found at the base of needles, often in considerable numbers.
-They are generally found on yew but also may occur on other evergreens.
+Pest description and damage These mites are small (0.01 inch in length), deep red, small, short-legged mite generally flattened in shape.
+These mites are at the base of needles, often in considerable numbers.
+They are on yew but also may occur on other evergreens.

 Biology and life history Most mite species share a similar life cycle.
 The majority of species overwinter as eggs on host plants, although some may overwinter as adult females.
 Mites become active in the spring.
 There may be eight to ten overlapping generations per year.